-schedule-event creates a new event using the supplied parameters for its corresponding attributes and the current model will be used for its model.
-It will then be added to the event queue of the current meta-process to occur at the specific time provided and the event will be returned.
+Schedule-event creates a new event using the supplied parameters for its corresponding attributes and the current model for its model.
+It will be added to the event queue of the current meta-process to occur at the specific time provided and the event will be returned.